kunhwiko/concepts/development/go/A-basics.md

 b) Go uses the concepts of types and structs instead of classes.
    Go also heavily uses composition for OOP and does not use inheritance.
 c) Go is pass by value, refer to https://neilalexander.dev/2021/08/29/go-pass-by-value.
+   Slices, maps, and channels are reference types but structs are not.
 d) Go supports automated garbage collection.
 ```